Top 10 Challenges of Mid-Sized CPG Companies: Insights, Statistics and Real-World Solutions

 1. Embracing Emotional Intelligence (EI) is crucial for AI.
 It involves training algorithms to recognize and respond to human emotions by understanding cues such as tone of voice, choice of words, and facial expressions.

-I believe pre-programmed responses should be banned as they are easily recognized and do more harm than good.
+Pre-programmed responses should be banned as they are easily recognized and do more harm than good.
 Call centre representatives should be given the autonomy to do what’s best for the customer within certain guidelines.
 If you’d like to read more about delivering best-in-class customer service, read the post: “7 Ways to Deliver Awesome Customer Service & Build Loyal Advocates”

 2. Human-AI hybrid teams combine the best of both worlds by utilizing the strengths of humans and AI systems.
-AI is highly efficient in handling routine tasks and queries, allowing for quick and seamless responses to customers.
+AI is highly efficient in handling routine tasks and queries, allowing

 Click to continue reading